BitRAW/blockfee.io/README.md

 ## Features

-Using BitRAWs Commodity Manager this web frontend displays charts for analyzing various metrics in relation to blockfees.
+Using BitRAWs Commodity Manager this web frontend displays charts for analyzing various metrics in relation to bitcoin transaction fees.

 - Show charts as well as separate blocks
 - Installable as offline app with PWA